U.S. District Court, District of Arizona, 2016

 Her experience gives Ms. Otten valuable operations knowledge and insight and understanding of businesses, restaurants, and corporate issues, including vendor, creditor, and employee relations.

 She completed a highly sought-after federal clerkship and served as Chief Judge Daniel P. Collins’ judicial law clerk at the U.S. Bankruptcy Court, District of Arizona, in Phoenix.

 Ms. Otten earned her J.D. from the Sandra Day O’Connor College of Law at Arizona State University, where she was a Willard H. Pedrick Scholar and graduated in the top tier of her class.
-She also earned a CALI Award, awarded to the top student in class, for Contracts, Trusts and Estates, Criminal Procedure, Sports Law.
+She also earned multiple CALI Awards, awarded to the top student in class, for: Contracts, Trusts and Estates, Criminal Procedure, and Sports Law.

 While in law school, she served a judicial externship for Hon.
 Eddward P. Ballinger, Jr., at the U.S. Bankruptcy Court for the District of Arizona.
 She also attained her Mediation Certificate and completed ASU’s Lodestar Mediation Clinic program, where she was voted best mediator.
 She has mediation experience in Justice Court, Bankruptcy Court, the EEOC (Equal Employment Opportunity Commission), and private mediations.

 She earned her B.A. in International Affairs from the University of Colorado at Denver, with an emphasis on Political Science, French, and Economics.
 She was a Dean’s List Scholar and completed a study abroad in northern France.